gabgolshirazian-gif/python-learning/numpy-basics/README.md

 # python-learning
-A collection of Python basics and practice and exercises.
+A collection of Numpy basics and practice and exercises.